 Ghost assets commonly appear when a company employs a manual asset management system.
 This can then lead to increased errors, which directly impact business operations.

-Asset Lifecycle Monitoring
+Asset Register & Lifecycle Management

-Preventative maintenance can be planned and scheduled for all assets to help avoid deterioration and depreciation.
+Maintenance can be planned and scheduled for all assets to help avoid deterioration and depreciation.
 In general, preventative maintenance can usually be more cost-efficient than reactive maintenance.

 Data Analytics and Reports

 Generating detailed reports ensures a business can carry out auditing and see how its fixed assets are performing.
 This feature can be crucial in the process of identifying ghost assets that have a strain on finances.